-OSCA staff provides on-site assistance several weeks after the court implements the automated system.
+Court Services staff work with the courts prior to implementing automation by assisting the courts with preparation for computerized case management and financial accounting.
+OSCA staff provide on-site assistance several weeks after the court implements the automated system.
 After the court is automated, both financial specialists and court specialists provide help desk support and follow-up site visits.

-In 2000, a statewide jury management automated system was purchased.
+In 2000, a statewide jury management automated system was purchased for implementation in the courts.
 Court Services coordinates the court training, assists the courts with forms design and procedural changes and provides telephone and on-site support to the courts.
+As of July 2003, the software has been installed in 112 counties and the jury staff in these counties have received training.